 Mulch helps keep moisture where you want it—near plant roots.
 It also keeps the soil cooler, thus reducing the amount of moisture plants need, and discourages weeds, which steal water from your plants.
 Organic materials like shredded bark, chopped leaves, compost, and salt hay make ideal mulches.

 You can also install a thick layer of newspaper under mulch to help keep weeds at bay.
 Whatever you use, spread mulch 3 to 4 inches deep, feathering out and reducing the depth around plant stems and trunks so the mulch does not touch the plant.
 Otherwise, mulch can be an invitation to plant-invading rot and pests.
 For unplanted areas, crushed gravel or pea gravel makes an attractive mulch.
+If you are having trouble in spreading mulch in your garden, it’s better to ask for assistance from experts to avoid unwanted pests and rots. https://www.

 Digging organic matter into the soil is one of the best ways to make your landscape more drought resistant.
 Why?
 Organic matter—including compost, well-rotted manure, and rotted, chopped leaves—acts like a sponge, holding moisture in the soil for plants.
 If you have heavy clay soil, organic matter loosens the soil and makes it more friable, but still helps hold moisture that plant roots can use.